Credit Hour and Grading:

 A student who is academically suspended for a second time is considered academically dismissed.
 Students dismissed from the College are eligible to transfer their credits to another college or university to complete a degree, but they are no longer permitted to enroll in courses at York College.

 Appeals of Academic Action

 The Student Welfare Committee of the Academic Senate is responsible for making recommendations regarding matters of an academic nature, including criteria for admission, probation and suspension of students, and a review of cases that cannot be properly handled by fixed rules.
-The Committee may also make recommendations concerning disciplinary action when academic matters are involved, if requested to do so by the Provost.
+The Committee may also make recommendations concerning disciplinary action when academic matters are involved, if requested to do so by the Provost and Dean of Academic Affairs.
 The Student Welfare Committee will review probation and suspension appeals following the fall and spring semesters.
-Students must submit their appeal in writing to the Committee following the schedule described in the notice of probation or suspension.
+Students must submit their appeal to the Committee in writing following the schedule described in the notice of probation or suspension.
 Students submitting written appeals may also schedule an appointment to appear at their hearing and present their petition to the Student Welfare Committee in person.
 The Student Welfare Committee will also consider written student petitions regarding other academic matters at their regular meetings during the academic year.
 Students should address their petitions to: Chair, Student Welfare Committee; c/o Office of Academic Affairs.